CDU-HIT238/slides/week1/index.md

 * Single code base works on multiple platforms
 * Better access to sensor and other devices features

+Note:
+Much like progressive web applications, Hybrid apps allow you to use common web technologies to develop an app and can target multiple platforms with a single code base.
+They also provide better hardware access than a web application and allow you to submit your application to all common application stores.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Disadvantages